aicell-lab/ddls-course/content/course/ddls-2023/module-1/assignment-1.md

 ### Instructions

 1. **Reading and Engagement**: Begin by reading Chapters 2-6 of the online book.
 Make a note of any areas where you feel less confident.
+The online book contains python code, at this point you don't need to run the code, gaining a rough understand should be enough.

 2. **Utilizing ChatGPT**: To facilitate your comprehension, engage with ChatGPT.
 Experiment with various prompts related to the material to gauge how the AI responds, and to understand the topics more thoroughly.
+For the code, use ChatGPT to explain it.

    - **ChatGPT Cheatsheet**: You may find [this cheatsheet for ChatGPT](/uploads/ChatGPT-Cheat-Sheet.pdf) useful for optimizing your queries.
+   - **Take notes**: Take notes on what you learn, be ready to share with others in the computer lab tomorrow.

 3. **Documentation**: Ensure that your ChatGPT conversation history adequately reflects your engagement with the material.
 This will serve as a record of your learning process.